uncleejay/monevo-playwright-test/README.md

 ---

-### Running Tests on CI/CD

-This repository is integrated with GitHub Actions to automatically run tests on push or pull request events to the `main` or `master` branches.

-The CI workflow is defined in the `.github/workflows/playwright.yml` file.
-The configuration:
-- Installs dependencies and Playwright browsers.
-- Runs tests using Playwright.
-- Uploads test reports for review.

-When a push or pull request is made to the `main` or `master` branch, the tests will automatically run and the results will be available in the GitHub Actions UI.

----

-### Test Reports

-After running the tests, the test reports are generated in the `playwright-report/` directory.
-This directory contains detailed reports on test execution, including screenshots, videos, and logs.

-Test reports are uploaded as artifacts to GitHub Actions and are retained for 30 days.

----

 ### Conclusion

 This project aims to provide a solid framework for testing the loan details form, ensuring that all fields behave correctly and validations work as expected.
-It integrates seamlessly with CI/CD pipelines for automated testing with every change.

 ---